 The first proposal is for the entire discussion of the flag raising ceremony be dropped and rediscussed at a later time in view of a change in the ceremony at home next September against Purdue.
 The second alternative is to have an equal number of non-military students and ROTC students, but the ROTC students would be in uniform for the ceremony.
 The third proposal would invite a number of non-military students equal to the number of military students, provided that the ROTC people do not wear uniforms.
 This is what was asked by Messrs.
 Estabrook and Ryan.
 The fourth and last proposal is that no students other than ROTC students and the Band be a part of the ceremony due to its dignity, timing, and traditional and historical background.
 Messrs.
-Ryan and Estabrook The third proposal would felt that there was more at stake vite a number of non-military udents equal to the number of ceremony.
+Ryan and Estabrook felt that there was more at stake in this question than the mere ceremony.

 "It is a question of the role of the military in the Notre Dame community," related Bernie Ryan in an interview.
 He said that the present ceremony raised the question, "Does ROTC have a monopoly on patriotism?"
 He felt that it didn't, and the ceremony should reflect this.
 Professor Carl Estabrook felt that the ceremony changes stood a good chance of being ratified.

 OPENS TONIGHT!!!
 WE BOMBED IN NEW HAVEN by Joseph Heller 8:30 P.M.
-Washington Hall Students \$1.50 Call 283-7054 More food production necessary (continued from page 1) and international levels.
+Washington Hall Students \$1.50 Call 283-7054

+More food production necessary (continued from page 1) and international levels.